hebaulf/pern-server/README.md

 <br>

-To open the project using localhost:3000 you can run:\
+To open the project on localhost:5001 you can run:\
 `node server.js`

 Open [http://localhost:5001](http://localhost:5001) to view it in your browser.